Elevation: 6,020 ft

 Date of Climb: October 11, 2019

-From US-20 (just W of MM126), go R/S on a signed junction with Mount Bennett Road for 2.6 miles (bearing R at an unsigned junction at about the 1.0-mile mark) to reach a pullout on the S side of the road at the base of the South Face of Packer Butte.
+From US-20 (just W of Mile Marker 126), go R/S onto [signed] Mount Bennett Road for 2.6 miles (bearing R at an unsigned junction at about the 1.0-mile mark) to reach a pullout on the S side of the road at the base of the South Face of Packer Butte.
 Park here (5,620 feet).
-There ARE clear NO TRESPASSING signs across the road and well to the East of the South Face of Packer Butte, but there is absolutely nothing indicating any problem with the South Face Route.
+There ARE clear NO TRESPASSING signs across the road and well to the East of the South Face of Packer Butte, but there is absolutely nothing indicating any private land issues with the South Face Route.

 From the parking pullout, climb straight up the steep South Face, crossing a dilapidated cattle fence early on.
 The terrain is thick scrub and sagebrush.
 Higher up, you must scramble up through a steep section of large, somewhat unstable boulders with brush mixed in for good measure.
 Using your hands is mandatory here.